anandhkumar25/flutter_logs_firebase_timber/README.md

 ## Usage

-This is a static method call to the log function of the FlutterLogsFirebaseTimber class providing functionality to send log messages to a logging service like Firebase.
+This is a static method call to the log function of the FlutterLogsFirebaseTimber class providing functionality to send log messages to a logging service on Firebase.

 ```dart
 FlutterLogsFirebaseTimber.log(